Pest Identification: Spiders

 While most people understand that spiders are a form of natural pest control in California and Nevada, that doesn’t make them look any less creepy.
-And even though these arachnids go out of their way to avoid humans, if their presence makes you feel uneasy, it’s best to leave spider control to pest professionals like Advanced IPM.
+And even though these arachnids go out of their way to avoid humans, if their presence makes you feel uneasy, it’s best to leave spider control to pest professionals like Advanced Integrated Pest Management.

-How to Protect Your Home from Spiders in California and Nevada
+How to Protect Your Home from Spiders in California & Nevada

 - Clear basements and other storage areas of clutter.